DataDog/hiring-engineers/jonhayes_answers.md

 sudo cp conf.yaml conf.yaml.bak
 sudo nano conf.yaml

-This opens an editor, please scroll down til you see the section ì#logs:î , uncomment logs:, add in this below.
+This opens an editor, please scroll down til you see the section ‚Äú#logs:‚Äù , uncomment logs:, add in this below.
 Be careful, the spacing is important.
 Can either uncomment appropriate lines, or leave the whole comment block in and just add this in in addition to preserve the original as examples.

 logs: